 Provides a foundation in professional and practical communication through examination of the goals, norms, values and ethics that characterize individuals and the discourse communities to which they belong.
 Offers a strengths-based approach that allows students to develop teamwork skills, to document their personal, academic and professional achievement, and to identify appropriate career/education goals based in positive awareness of self and others.
 Serves as the basis for students’ intentional formation of their professional identity and for portfolio development in COMM490: Professional Portfolio.

-Introduces the fundamentals of human communication: its physical, linguistic, psychological, and sociological bases and examines some of the major perspectives in communication theory.
+Introduces the fundamentals of human communication: its physical, linguistic, psychological and sociological bases - and examines some of the major perspectives in communication theory.
 Surveys the evolution of human communication and the development of communication theories.
 Includes a practical, case-based study of contemporary approaches and applications in communication studies.
-Concludes with a critical examination of the impact new technologies have on the way we communicate with each other.
+Interrogates tensions between effective and ethically sound communications practice.

 JUST300 Human Service Skills in the Justice Field

 Focuses on theory, key legal regulations and practices of professional ethical conduct with respect to clients, colleagues, and supervisors, and professional ethical codes and their limitations.
 Students are taught communication, leadership, basic negotiating, mediating, interviewing and presentation skills.
 Students identify and address inter-group conflict and on-the-job life skills, such as avoiding burnout and undue stress.
 Includes theoretical instruction and practical exercises based on scenarios in the justice field.